OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching/caching.md

 <sup>[4](#user-content-f4)</sup>

 See this [Stackoverflow](https://stackoverflow.com/questions/162105/whats-the-best-way-to-create-an-etag)
-for different advice on creating an ETag.
+for advice on creating an ETag.

 See also [ETag - HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag).